lurk-lab/lurk-beta/CONTRIBUTING.md

 ## Pull Request reviews

-The maintainers will review your pull request as soon as they can, and it can only be merged once it has at least one approval .
+The maintainers will review your pull request as soon as they can, and it can only be merged once it has at least one approval.
 The comments can be in several forms:

 - 'Comment' usually indicates the reviewer doesn't yet commit to approving your code but has important remarks to contribute.
 - 'Request Changes' means changes need to be made before the reviewer approves at all.